-Our unique game management program and convenient roost location set us apart from the others.
-We own more than 40 shooting areas, all located less than 15 minutes from the lodge.
+Our unique game management program and convenient roost location set us apart from all the other outfitters and competitors.
+We own more than 40 shooting fields, all located less than 15 minutes from the lodge.

 Shooting variety is also a Los Chanares advantage.
 We’ve heard time and again how much our guests appreciate the diversification – some of them come year after year and never shoot in the same spot twice.

 Los Chanares is a popular destination in Cordoba for non-shooters.
-We stand out from the rest mainly due to the comfort of our beautiful lodge, excellent Argentinean food and the company of your host, Jessica Ciappa who works with an excellent team to ensure you enjoy every part of your stay.
+We stand out from the rest mainly due to the comfort of our beautiful lodge, excellent Argentine food and the company of your hosts, Nahuel Gramajo who works with an excellent team to ensure you enjoy every part of your stay.

-Besides dove hunting, there are many fun activities to participate in at Los Chanares including:
+Besides dove hunting, there are many fun activities to participate at/from Los Chanares including:

-- A full-day tour of Cordoba with a private English-speaking guide
+- A full-day tour of Cordoba and the Jesuit Estancias with a private English-speaking guide.

-Cultural immersion classes with a teacher who worked outside Argentina for seven years.
+- Cultural immersion classes with a teacher who worked outside Argentina for seven years.
+More Information

 Season and Bag Limits